boscoh/easytrajh5/README.md

 three_atom_traj = h5.read_as_traj(atom_indices=atom_indices)
 ```

-We provide atom selection using a new selection language (described in detail below):
+We provide atom selection using a new selection language (described in detail below).
+This is particular efficient as it only loads the atoms you want, without
+requiring the entire trajectory to be loaded into memory:

 ```python
 from easytrajh5.traj import EasyTrajH5File